 Prioritizing Your Dreams Over Working Hard for Someone Else's Vision

-One of the biggest traps we can fall into is dedicating ourselves entirely to someone else’s vision.
-You might be busting your butt for a company or a project that isn’t your own, just to climb the ladder or make ends meet.
-But here’s a piece of advice—don’t work harder for someone else’s dream than your own.
+One of the biggest traps is total dedication to someone else's vision.
+You work very hard for a company or a project you do not own.
+You do it to climb the ladder or to pay the bills.
+Here is the advice.
+Do not work harder for someone else's dream than you work for your own.

 Learning to Let Go of Regrets and Not Taking Your Job Too Seriously